Update post covid

 Cambodian Visas are all “on arrival” and from what we know the process is very simple.

 According to this article from LaotianTimes, nine of Laos’s border checkpoints will discontinue providing visa on arrival services to tourists, including Na Meo.
 We recommend applying for a Lao Visa in Hanoi instead.

 The only consistently working border (correct at time of writing this) is the Na Mèo border crossing near to Hanoi.
 Tigit customers have also succeeded through the Lao Bao border near to Hue.
 However, we do not have a large enough sample size to firmly recommend Lao Bao as a viable border.

 Taking a motorbike into Laos appears to create controversial debates and mixed results on the internet blogs.
 Backpackers on Chinese motorbikes are commonly rejected into Laos and this causes misinformation about the known and successful Na Meo border.

 Tigit customers have never failed through Na Meo.

 Cambodia to Laos or vice versa

-One way or another, travellers will get through this border.
-Worst case scenario a traveller can come back into Vietnam and pop around through a different border.
+One way or another, travelers will get through this border.
+Worst case scenario a traveler can come back into Vietnam and pop around through a different border.